spdx/spdx-spec/docs/conformance.md

 defined Extension subclasses.

-Conformance to the Extension profile compliance point does not entail support for the
+Conformance to the Extension profile compliance point only entails support for the Core profile.
-AI, Build, Dataset, Licensing, Lite, Security, or Software profiles of the SPDX but is expected to be used in combination with the other profiles to extend them.

 This compliance point facilitates interchange of extended information that goes beyond the standard SPDX produced by tools supporting SPDX and is used between